 I support the company’s mission.
 Who could argue with promoting long-term, sustainable changes through behavior change as opposed to fad diet after fad diet?
 I respect that Noom brings in CBT under the eye of a clinical psychologist.
 It’s something that, I believe, no other weight loss application does.
 I also love that they are working to merge tech with health and wellness.

-I approve of the addition of health coaches, and group and dietitian support.
+I approve of the addition of health coaches, dietitians, and group support.
 However, I don’t like how this is executed, which I will discuss in Part 2.

 What I don’t like